Map & Radius Glossary

 Valhalla

 An open-source routing engine that uses OpenStreetMap data, with strong support for multimodal routes (drive, walk, bike, transit).
 Often used for isochrones and matrix calculations.
+Developed by Mapzen and open-sourced when Mapzen wound down, Valhalla emphasizes flexible multimodal routing and detailed isochrone generation.
+Several commercial isochrone services build on Valhalla under the hood.

 Vector tiles

 Map tiles delivered as binary geometry data and rendered in the browser.
 Compared to raster tiles, vector tiles are smaller, sharper at any zoom level, and styleable on the fly.
+Vector tiles enable dynamic styling — a single tile set can be displayed as a dark map, a light map, a satellite-style map, or any custom theme without re-rendering server-side.
+Mapbox and modern map libraries default to vector tiles for that reason.

 W